TeslaRom-N/Feature-List/README.md

 - Lockscreen charging info: real time values
 - QS: Smart Ambient-LiftToWake tile
 - Navbar tile: one tap to enable/disable, long tap to choose nav type
+- Dialer: Show contacts with phone numbers only

 ...and more